-What To Do, Drink, And Where To Go On St. Patrick's Day In Westchester
+What to Eat, Drink, and Where to Celebrate St. Patrick's Day in Westchester

 An old Irish proverb reads, “It's easy to halve the potato where there is love.”
 With St. Patrick's Day coming up, we've rounded up the best things we love to do, see, eat, and drink around the county.
 With these good eats available, of course, sharing your potato is optional.